thecodinghouse/rails_rest_vote/README.md

 response: {"status":200,"upcount":1,"upvotes":[{"id":1,...}], "downcount":1,"downvotes":[{"id":3,...}]}
     ```

-2. Use as like/unlike just like _facebook_.
+2. Use as like/unlike ( _facebook_):

     ##### APIs

     > /api/likes

-    Same API is used for like and unlike. for first time if you hit this api it will work as `like` and If you send same parameters second time it will remove the record from vote table i.e `unlike`
+    Same API is used for like and unlike functionality.For the first time if you hit this API , it will work as `like` and if you send same parameters second time it will remove record from the vote table i.e `unlike`
     ```
     method: POST
 body: {"votable_id":"1","votable_type":"Service","user_id":"1"}